The powers that be are waging a war on your wealth.

 Variable value chips make this the default state of local economics.

-Perhaps that’s why the Founder Fathers established gold and silver as the only money.
+Perhaps that’s why our Founder Fathers established gold and silver as the only money.

 If only the illogic stopped there.